After all, innovation. It’s not a four-letter word.

 In his manifesto, Stop Stealing Dreams, Seth Godin wrote how students today are educated in “collecting dots.
 Almost none of it spent teaching them the skills necessary to connect dots.
 The magic of connecting dots is that once you learn the techniques, the dots can change but you’ll still be good at connecting them.”

 How to Innovate: Helping a Client Connect the Dots

 I responded stating, “It’s not a flaw of you seeing things and wanting to improve them that’s the problem.
 The actual problem is why your employees don’t also see those details.”
-He paused to take this in, and nodded in affirmation that this made sense.
+He paused to take this in and nodded in the affirmation that this made sense.

 I concluded that this was the single difference between the innovator and the ordinary person: the innovator saw the dots and connected them while others 1) didn’t see them or 2) if they did, they didn’t explore, question, or connect any of them.

 This aspect of constant attentiveness to how things are (as distinct from how they could be) applies to companies, products, brands, as well as to personal brands and is the foundation for this thing we call innovation.